psss/did/README.rst

     non-colored text.
 See https://no-color.org/ for more
     information.

-The following environment variables are provided to the test during the execution:
+The following environment variables are provided to the environment during ``prepare``, ``execute`` and ``finish`` steps:

 TMT_TREE
     The full path of the working directory where the metadata tree is copied.
 This usually contains the whole git repository from which tests have been executed.

+TMT_PLAN_DATA
+    Path to the common directory used for storing logs and other artifacts related to the whole plan execution.
+It is pulled back from the guest and available for inspection after the plan is completed.

+The following environment variables are provided to the test during the execution:

 TMT_TEST_DATA
     Path to the directory where test can store logs and other artifacts generated during its execution.
 These will be pulled back from the guest and available for inspection after the test execution is finished.

-TMT_PLAN_DATA
-    Path to the common directory used for storing logs and other artifacts related to the whole plan execution.
-It is pulled back from the guest and available for inspection after the plan is completed.

 TMT_SOURCE_DIR
     Path to directory with downloaded and extracted sources if